 *Source: BIS

-The reasons are clear: no upfront costs, less analysis required and the potential for unlimited upside.
-However, there are definite limits to the potential of forwards contracts.
-And in volatile times, fluctuating currencies can leave GPs saddled with hefty MTM (Mark to Market) [the difference between the original asset price and market value at maturity] when contracts come due.
+The reasons are clear: no upfront costs, less analysis required, and the potential for unlimited upside.
+However, there are definite limits to the potential of forward contracts.
+In volatile times, fluctuating currencies can leave GPs saddled with hefty MTM (Mark to Market) [the difference between the original asset price and market value at maturity] when contracts come due.

 What is an FX option?